Warbo/chriswarbo-net/blog/2024-04-02-sk_logic_in_egglog_3.md

 ## Discarding uninteresting cases ##

-Property-checkers, including `falsify`, allow us to "discard" uninteresting cases, which aborts the current call generates another input to check instead.
+Property-checkers, including `falsify`, allow us to "discard" uninteresting cases, which aborts the current call; generating another input to check instead.
 Discarded calls do not count towards the reported total, so they avoid the false confidence issue we saw above.
 The downside is that extra calls make the test slower; and it will be abandoned entirely if too many are discarded (for